 For such a small town, Homer sure has many monikers!
 Homer, Alaska is considered the halibut fishing capital, and is also known as “The End of the Road,” thanks to its location at the southernmost tip of the Kenai Peninsula.
 Commercial fishing is king here, which along with tourism is the top source of income for the town.
 Such romantic phrases as “Cosmic Hamlet by the Sea” have also been tossed around, and for good reason.

-When the wildfire smoke got so terrible in California last year that I decided to get out of town, the fresh, crisp air of Alaska called to me.
-I flew into Anchorage then set out on the spectacular four-hour, 220-mile drive to Homer.
+To get to the end of the road, I flew into Anchorage then set out on the spectacular four-hour, 220-mile drive to Homer.
 As you approach the town, the bay looms wondrously before you, with forests and snow-capped volcanoes providing a dramatic backdrop.
 The residents in Homer don’t take this beauty for granted.
 An eclectic mix of artists, fishermen and nature lovers populate this small town, and cultivate its beauty into something that can be appreciated by all.
 There are so many unique things to do in Homer.
 These were my favorite finds during my explorations of the area.

 The Drive to Homer